-A preliminary injunction can be requested in urgent cases to obtain the suspension of the domain name at issue, the prohibition of any use thereof or the award of an interim payment as a compensation for damages suffered.

-The interim decision has to be executed, even in case of an appeal.
+A preliminary injunction can be requested in urgent cases to obtain suspension of the domain name at issue, the prohibition of any use thereof or the award of an interim payment as compensation for damage suffered.
+The interim decision has to be executed, even in the case of an appeal.

-In case of a trademark infringement, the court provides the possibility to start summary proceedings to request measures under penalty in order to stop the alleged imminent infringement.
-In certain circumstances, such measures may even be ordered on the sole request of the complainant who can start a non-adversarial proceeding (article L 716-6 of the Intellectual Property Code).
+In the case of a trademark infringement, the court provides the possibility to start summary proceedings to request measures subject to sanctions in order to stop the alleged imminent infringement.
+In certain circumstances, such measures may even be ordered on the sole request of the complainant who can start a non-adversarial proceeding (article L.716-6 of the Intellectual Property Code).